nglgzz/awesome-clean-tech/README.md

 - [WindCORES](https://www.windcores.de/en/homepage/) | Germany | 2018

   A subsidiary of Westfalenwind, a German wind energy developer.
-They host servers inside wind turbines, bringing the consumer of electricity closer to the producer.
+They are a data center provider that hosts servers inside wind turbines, bringing the consumer of electricity closer to the producer.

 ### Social Impact